History & Evolution

 In 1999, a dreamy guy from San Francisco decided to go explore this Burning Man thing he'd been hearing about.
-Into his car, he tossed a tent, water and everything else he needed to survive, then he drove 300 miles out to the Nevada high desert.
+Into his car he tossed a tent, water and everything else he needed to survive, then he drove 300 miles out to the Nevada high desert.

-He arrived at a featureless, 40-square miles of cracked mud, ringed by distant mountains.
+He arrived at a featureless, 40-square-mile expanse of cracked mud, ringed by distant mountains.
 Hot.
 It was terribly hot.
 Except when the sun went down.
 Then it was just plain cold.
 The Black Rock Desert is an ancient dry lake bed.
 "The Playa", geologists called it; harsh, foreign, unforgiving and so shockingly barren that it *begs* to be your empty canvas.
 A strange encampment had been erected there, ringed around a 40-foot tall anthropomorphic wooden statue destined to be burned the last night.

 The Virtual Burn